-Having no treatment is sometimes an option for many people with certain types of abnormal heart rhythms.
-Drugs called anti-arrhythmics and beta-blockers can be very effective at reducing heart rate and irregular heart rhythms.
+Having no treatment is sometimes an option for many people with AF.
+Drugs called anti - arrhythmias and beta-blockers can be very effective at reducing heart rate and irregular heart rhythms.

-Occasionally other treatments include cardioversion (electric shock to the chest wall) and pacemakers, to regulate the heart rate.
+Cardioversion (electric shock to the chest wall) can be successful in treating AF.
+Pacemakers are often recommended for people with slow heart rates and sometimes for fast heart rates or irregular heart rhythms.
 Your doctor would be happy to discuss any alternative treatments if they are applicable to you.